hao920293897/RELE/README.md

 # RELE
-Source code of EMNLP 2019 paper "Improving Distantly-Supervised Relation Extraction with Joint Label Embedding" We will open the source code and datsets as soon as possible.
+Source code of EMNLP 2019 paper "Improving Distantly-Supervised Relation Extraction with Joint Label Embedding" For convinience, we update and complete the code based on the https://github.com/thunlp/JointNRE

+We will upload the our dataset GIDS-FB8K, for the other dataset we used NYT-FB60K form JointNRE.